 Start by assessing whether you have the appropriate and sufficient budget, people, resources, content and systems in place to execute on the plan.
 Shore up any weaknesses before trying to put the plan in motion.

 As with most things, communication is key.
 Educate stakeholders about why the company participated in strategic planning, how the plan and specific objectives support the company’s mission and values, and how employees’ day-to-day work affects the company’s success.

 Establish responsibility for tasks to the appropriate parties, a scorecard for tracking and monitoring progress, and a performance management and reward system.

 Educate managers on how employee work translates into meeting goals, and regularly check in with them on progress.
 In fact, it should become the norm to hold structured performance conversations throughout the entire company.

-Strategic planning should be an essential part of any company’s decision-making process.
+Strategic planning in 2019 should be an essential part of any company’s decision-making process.
 No matter how large or successful your organization is, TAB’s Strategic Business Leadership® (SBL) process can help you to excel when faced with tomorrow’s business challenges.

 The SBL process provides an effective framework for transforming your personal vision of your company into a clear and concise road map that will help to guide your organization’s response to every new challenge and opportunity.